Video Game / Zoo Tycoon

 - Zoo guests are annoyingly dimwitted.
 You can build a zoo so a whole food court + bathrooms is within easy reach at all times, but there will always be at least one angry guest with a critical level need because they decided that riding a zoo ride/making a wish/talking to another guest was more important than taking care of that need before it got too high.
 Of course, the zoo is what they blame.
 In other words, a perfect representation of reality.

-- Awesome but Impractical: Some of the best user-created zoos in the sequel use dozens of hyper-realistic mods that are used to achieve a realistic looking zoo.
+- Some of the best user-created zoos in the sequel use dozens of hyper-realistic mods that are used to achieve a realistic looking zoo.
 Unfortunately, guests cannot see through fences that they should or animals cannot get around due to too many rocks.

 - Artistic License – Biology: